HSE to carry out CervicalCheck audit as many women not participating in review

 This has led to long delays for women seeking tests, the committee heard, with waits of up to 76 days.

-Those waiting include women due a routine three-yearly smear and more urgent cases where a woman has been referred back to the programme after six months, he told Mr Kelly.
+Those waiting include women due a routine three-yearly smear and more urgent cases where a woman has been referred back to the programme after six months, Mr McCallion told Mr Kelly.

 Women requiring a colposcopy had been successfully prioritised, but it was “not straightforward” to separate the six-month cases for the three-yearly ones.